Participate in EXACT09

 Data

-The images used in this challenge are volumetric chest CT scans acquired at different sites using several different scanners, scanning protocols, and reconstruction parameters.
+The images are volumetric chest CT scans acquired at different sites using several different scanners, scanning protocols, and reconstruction parameters.
 The dataset ranges from clinical dose to ultra low dose scans, from healthy volunteers to patients with severe lung disease, and from full inspiration to full expiration.

 Submission of results

-All participants must submit a paper describing the algorithm, including any parameter settings, that has been used to generate the results.
+A pdf document describing the algorithm, including any parameter settings that has been used to generate the results, must be submitted along with the results.
 Any user interaction should be clearly explained.
-For guidelines on the format of the paper, please follow the instructions at the Pulmonary Image Analysis Workshop website.

 Airway extraction results should be submitted as binary segmentation images in ".mhd" format, with char as pixel type.
 This format is ITK compatible and a full documentation is available here.
 The format consists of a header file, which stores information about the dimension of the file, and a raw image file, where the voxels are stored consecutively with index running first over x, then y, then z.